-Slideshare may prove to be even more effective when it comes to getting traffic than Facebook, Twitter or Google + (at least from my experience).
+Slideshare may prove to be even more effective when it comes to getting traffic than Facebook, Twitter or Pinterest (at least from my experience).
 But when you combine it with the mentioned social networks you get even better results.

 They’re usually aesthetically pleasing, engaging and easy to consume by the audience.
 You can use your slides to compliment content on your blog or use it as a standalone anchor.

 First Thing’s First – Prepare an Astonishing Presentation

 I’m sure most of you already know this, but I feel I should say it anyway.
 If you’re content isn’t good don’t expect miracles to happen.
 Slideshare has a great discovery system and a team of curators who keep an eye out for good content– this will certainly help your presentation go viral, but it won’t happen unless you put in the work.